 If you’re looking for a way to get your child more engaged in their studies, try out the homeschool unit study method (also called topic-based study).

-Like we talked about earlier, a cool thing about unit studies is that they can be student directed, which gives your child a sense of control and investment in their learning.
+Like we talked about earlier, the cool thing about unit studies is that they can be student directed, which gives your child a sense of control and investment in their learning.

 (Plus, they get to pick cool stuff they like to learn about!)

-And, you have the ability to gear the topic to how your kids best learn!
+And, you have the ability to guide the topic to how your kids best learn!

 Let’s say your child wants to learn more about dinosaurs, but hates to read and loathes worksheets.